 From the Web browser, end-users connect to the remotely based Administration Center through a secured HTTP protocol.

-The Talend Server block includes a web-based Administration Center (application server) with two shared repositories: one based on a Git server and one based on an Artifact repository.
+The Talend Server block includes a web-based Administration Center (application server) with two shared repositories: one based on an SVN or Git server and one based on an Artifact repository.
 Talend Administration Center is also connected to databases: one for administration metadata, one for audit information, and one for activity monitoring.
 And finally, Talend Administration Center is connected to Talend Runtimes execution server(s).

 The Administration Center enables you to set up the execution of the tasks that handle routes or services execution into the Talend Runtime.
 Through the Administration Center, you can access and manage the Routes or Services created from Talend Studio and published into the Artifact Repository, and set up and monitor their deployment and execution into the Talend Runtime.
 For more information, see the Talend Administration Center User Guide.

-The Repositories block represents the Git server and the Talend Artifact Repository.
-The Git server is used to centralize all project metadata like Jobs, Routines, Routes, Services, shared between the different end-users, and accessible from the Talend Studio to develop them and from the Talend Administration Center to publish, deploy and monitor them.
+The Repositories block represents the SVN or Git server and the Talend Artifact Repository.
+The SVN or Git server is used to centralize all project metadata like Jobs, Business Models, Routines, Routes, Services, shared between the different end-users, and accessible from the Talend Studio to develop them and from the Talend Administration Center to publish, deploy and monitor them.
 The Talend Artifact Repository is used to store all the Routes and Services that are published from the Studio and are ready to be deployed in Talend Runtime.

 The Talend Execution Servers block represents one or more Talend Runtimes (execution container) deployed inside your information system.
 The Talend Runtime deploys and executes the routes and services retrieved from the Artifact Repository according to the set up defined in the Administration Center via the web application.
 For more information on how to manage deployment, see the Talend Administration Center User Guide and for more information about Talend Runtime itself, see Talend ESB Infrastructure Services Configuration Guide.